-For many reasons, schools are changing their schedules, and it is a huge undertaking.
-Attend this webinar to hear what steps you should take and what elements you should consider when changing your school's schedule.
+Schools change their schedules for many reasons and this is a huge undertaking.
+Attend this webinar to hear what steps you should take and what elements you should consider when changing your school’s schedule.

 However, little can cause as much disruption to a school than a poorly executed schedule change.
 During this webinar, you'll hear insights gained from our scheduling consultants’ work with schools.
 We will provide a framework to help you make a successful schedule change.

 We'll cover these topics and more:

 - Identify three major threats to private-independent schools and how a schedule change might help

 - Describe the top 15 ways to derail your schedule change

 - Provide a framework to making a successful schedule change

 Total run time is 60 minutes.
 The presentation will run approximately 45 minutes with 15 minutes designated for Q&A.

 This webinar is appropriate for Division Heads, Principals, and School Heads.